Angle of Crossing in Railway

 Equation (1.a) shows the angle of crossing.

-Note: This is the standard method mostly adopted on the Indian Railways.
+Note: This is the standard method mostly adopted by the Indian Railways.

 2. Centre Line Method

-In this method, the measurement is taken alon a line bisecting the crossing angle as shown in fig.
+In this method, the measurement is taken along a line bisecting the crossing angle as shown in Fig.

 Now,